Disponible en français

 - Understand the complexity of workplace violence and harassment

-Average time to complete this course is about 90 minutes.
+Average time to complete this course is about one hour.

 This course is delivered as an on-line e-learning course.
 All you need is a computer, access to the Internet - and you are ready to go!
 This e-learning course is designed to help you learn at your own pace and in your own environment at your own convenience.